coredns/coredns/plugin/bufsize/README.md

 ## Description
 *bufsize* can limit requester's UDP payload size.
-It prevents fragmentation so that be ready for the DNS Flag Day 2020 and deal with DNS vulnerability.
+It prevents fragmentation so that to be ready for the DNS Flag Day 2020 and to deal with DNS vulnerability.

 ## Syntax
 ```text